intel/dffml/docs/tutorials/rolling_alice/README.md

 ## Context

+Alice is a methodology for viewing through different lenses, overlays.
+When collaborating on software we all want to make the best development choices.
+However, the best choice is context dependent.
+The best choice is dependent on who else is working on maintaining the codebase.
+Alice helps us automate engineer to engineer communication of best practices in context aware ways.

+To teach Alice how to be human as a remote developer means to teach her empathy, to interact with humans with humanity.
+Since Alice is first and foremost a methodology, this means we work to ensure that this methodology for effective communication helps folks see things from other's perspectives.

+We hope that Alice will assist with scaling security and other best practices via the improved communication that comes with methodically tackling problems from multiple angles, viewpoints, overlays.

 - [Katherine Druckman - Threat Modeling Down the Rabbit Hole - OpenAtIntel](https://openatintel.podbean.com/e/threat-modeling-down-the-rabbit-hole/)
 - [Gabe Cohen - On Decentralized Trust](https://decentralgabe.xyz/on-decentralized-trust/)
 - [Harald Sack - Symbolic and Subsymbolic AI - An Epic Dilemma? - Extraction et Gestion des Connaissances (EGC 2023) Lyon](https://github.com/lysander07/Presentations/raw/main/EGC2023_Symbolic%20and%20Subsymbolic%20AI%20%20-%20an%20Epic%20Dilemma.pdf)
 - [Nancy Eckert - Swarm Intelligence and Human Systems - BSides Portland 2019](https://youtu.be/Eq33S_Rz4qo?t=1117)
 - [Robin Berjon - The Internet Transition](https://berjon.com/internet-transition/)

 ## Roadmap